Recipe: Turkey Stock for people who aren't obsessed (AKA, like my Dad used to make*)

 Carcass from one turkey, broken into pieces that will fit in your pot (or not broken up at all, if your pot is big enough)

 1 large carrot, peeled and cut in half (optional)

 1 teaspoon whole black peppercorns (optional)

 1 bay leaf

-1 sprig fresh thyme, or 1 tbsp dried thyme (optional)
+1 sprig fresh thyme, or 1 tablespoon dried thyme (optional)

 1 half a bunch of parsley stems (optional)

 Cold water to cover other ingredients

 1. Put all ingredients in granitware pot, and add the cold water - you want to cover the ingredients by one inch.

 2. Put pot on high heat, bring to a bare simmer, and skim off anything that rises to the top that you wouldn't want to eat in a soup.
 You do not want the stock to boil!